 How to use CFTC reports in trading.
 False breakouts and COT indicator signals

 In this article we will discuss «false» breakouts and we will also analyze the efficient method of their determination using COT indicator.
-Studying these methods will help you understand how CFTC reports can improve your trading decisions.
+Studying these methods will help you understand how CFTC (COT) reports can improve your trading decisions.

 - False breakouts and trading volume